top of page

 Space

 You will co-create a sacred circle with fellow adoptees.
-Together, we will build a parts altar, engage in a group unburdening of wounded parts, and hold a grief ceremony to honor all that was lost—both the known and the unknown—through relinquishment and adoption.
+Together, we will build a parts altar, witness one another's stories, and hold a grief ceremony to honor all that was lost—both the known and the unknown—through relinquishment and adoption.

 Healing